ChrisFugl/Shape-Memory-Alloy-Positioning/README.md

 **test.py**: A script that evaluates how well a pretrained model performs.
 Similarly to *train.py*, it should be possible to configure this script using command line arguments.

+**app/**: All code related to the model and environments.

+**app/model.py**: The Soft Actor-Critic model should be implemented in this file.

+**app/network.py**: The neural network used by the model should be implemented here.

-**environments/**: The purpose of this module is to provide an interface that *train.py* and *test.py* can use to interact with the environment.
+**app/environments/**: The purpose of this module is to provide an interface that *train.py* and *test.py* can use to interact with the environment.
 In other words: The environments should act as adapters, such that the training and test script does not have to bother with whether the environment is simulated or a real time system.

-**environment/real_time**: An environment for a real time system.
+**app/environment/real_time**: An environment for a real time system.

-**environment/simulated.py**: An environment for a simulated system.
+**app/environment/simulated.py**: An environment for a simulated system.
 The simulation can be fairly simple.
 The purpose of it is to debug and test the implementation of the model without having to access the real time system.